maximilien/musings/blogs/ai/1/draft.md

 **IDE-based (Cursor, TRAE, Windsurf):**

+- Visual view of your code base
 - Visual code review is built into the workflow
 - Integrated with existing development patterns
 - Better for those who think visually or come from VSCode
 - Trade-off: more overhead, slower interactions—especially deep into a session